On this page..

 Compare the size of annual wheat (left) with perennial, multi-year wheat (right).

-With nearly magical properties, biochar is so wonderful I have had to dedicate a whole page to it.
-Please take your time to watch the TED talks I list there.
+6. Biochar is so wonderful I had to dedicate a whole page to it!
+Please watch the TED talks.

 - Biochar is agricultural and forestry waste that is cooked up in a low oxygen environment (and is not wood ash that you might get from slash and burn farming).